catmj/Goodreaders/README.md

     -   `user_books`: list[str]

-        -   A list of book identifiers (e.g., "Title, Author Name") that the user has rated.
+        -   A list of book identifiers ("title, author name") that the user has rated.

     -   `user_ratings`: list[float]